chenz16/VehDetTrackProject/README.md

 2) combine the current and the last step detection.
 The assumption here is an object (here vehicle) in a frame would not move too much in the next frame (considering fps her = 25).
 The heatmap in last frame could be used as voter of current frame detection.
 Again, proper threshold  should be applied.

 3) when I draw the final bounding box, I also removed very small box.
 The small box is due to the voting mechanism we used.
 Sometime, voting mechanism yields small area when the detection is positive, which are not trusted as vehicle detection in most cases.

+Even though i spent a lot time to improve the robustness, there are still several false positive detections in the submission project video.
+Due to time constraint, i am not able to tune them 100% perfect.
+One interesting take-away from this project would be exploring deep neural network to detect the vehicle.